Practice

 Azeen A. Khan, Psychoanalyst

-Dr. Azeen Khan is a licensed psychoanalyst with a private practice in Manhattan, New York City.
-In addition to working with adults, she also works with children (all age groups) and adolescents.
+Azeen A. Khan is a licensed psychoanalyst with a private practice in Manhattan, New York City.
+She works with children (all age groups), adolescents, and adults.
+You can inquire about analysis or supervision by writing to her at: azeen.khan@gmail.com

 A Lacanian Psychoanalysis